 Another major challenge in participatory research can be successfully sharing power.
-Too often 'partnerships' between academics and non-academics can result in tokenism or exploitation of marginalised parties.42 We were keen to avoid these traps, but the academic partners did have control of funding and ethical approval given our base in universities.
-Another major challenge in participatory research can be successfully sharing power.
-Too often 'partnerships' between academics and non-academics and non-academics can result in tokenism or exploitation of marginalised parties.
+Too often 'partnerships' between academics and non-academics can result in tokenism or exploitation of marginalised parties.
+42 We were keen to avoid these traps, but the academic partners did have control of funding and ethical approval given our base in universities.

-reflective discussions about power).
-To try and nurture more equal relationships, we involved several experts by experience to promote a feeling of representing a 'we' due to shared experiences and made clear that our aim was to draw on our varied lived and learned expertise as equally valuable.44 One former prisoner co-author reflected:
+Indeed, it can be hard for service user/ lived experience groups to secure funding and ethical approval independently and this is another of the structural barriers to working as equals on producing knowledge.
+43 Power imbalances can be mitigated with recognition of structural limits and reflexivity (open reflective discussions about power).
+To try and nurture more equal relationships, we involved several experts by experience to promote a feeling of representing a 'we' due to shared experiences and made clear that our aim was to draw on our varied lived and learned expertise as equally valuable.
+44 One former prisoner coauthor reflected: